restaumatic/purescript-specular/README.md

 ```
 The ugly global is required for now (possibly a browserify artifact)

+If everything worked correctly, there should be a Spec(ta)ular counter!  :)

 ## Why not just use Reflex and GHCJS?

 In short: code size.
 Specular demos are 240K unminified (with DCE - `pulp build